Marina Erakovic: 2015: Slow regress and out of top 100

 Erakovic stayed in the Persian Gulf to compete the following week's Premier tournament in Doha, but retired due to a viral illness in her first singles qualifying match, when down 3–6, 0–3 against Tímea Babos.
 It was not a memorable end to her 500th singles match on the professional tour.
 The illness may have been more severe than Erakovic first thought, as several other players also pulled out of the tournament with the same complaint.
 Luckily her first doubles match, with new partner Gabriela Dabrowski, was not scheduled until two days later, and they beat the Ukrainian pair of Yuliya Beygelzimer and Olga Savchuk 10–8 in the super tie-break.
 They didn't fare so well in the second round (quarterfinal), when beaten 6–3, 6–2 by Chan Hao-ching and Casey Dellacqua, managing to win only five service points in the second set.

 Erakovic missed the next week of tournaments, opting for additional practice ahead of the first Premier Mandatory tournament of the year, the Indian Wells Open.
 For the first time ever, she progressed past the first round.
 After a scrappy win over wildcard entry Grace Min, she came up against 27th seed Timea Bacsinszky, who had won her two previous tournaments in Mexico.
 Erakovic got the only break of service to take the first set, but from there on her second service let her down.
 Unable to gain even one break point in the second set, she was unable to convert either of the two she received in the third set, the final score being 4–6, 6–3, 6–2 to Bacsinszky.
 In the doubles, she was reunited with Arantxa Parra Santonja, but once again they came up against high seeds in the first round.
 This time the stumbling blocks were the Spanish fifth seeds in Garbiñe Muguruza and Carla Suárez Navarro, who overpowered the lower-ranked pair 6–1, 6–4, in just over an hour.
-Once again the second service was the bogey, as they won only four out of 19 during the match.
+Once again, the second service was the bogey, as they won only four out of 19 during the match.

-The next tournament was also the next Premier Mandatory stop on the tour – the Miami Open.
-Erakovic served superbly in the first qualifying round to beat Alexandra Panova, then not quite so well against Lourdes Domínguez Lino, but won both matches in straight sets to progress to the main draw.
-Up against wildcard Daria Gavrilova, with a second round match against Maria Sharapova at stake, she injured her left ankle during the first set and had to retire while trailing 1–5.
-Although her first-round doubles match (with new partner Andrea Petkovic) was not until two days later, the injury was severe enough to force Erakovic's withdrawal.
+Next, at the Premier Mandatory Miami Open, Erakovic served superbly in the first qualifying round to beat Alexandra Panova, then not quite so well against Lourdes Domínguez Lino, but won both matches in straight sets to progress to.
+Up against wildcard Daria Gavrilova in the main draw, with a second-round match against Maria Sharapova at stake, she injured her left ankle during the first set and had to retire while trailing 1–5.
+Although her first-round match (with new partner Andrea Petkovic) was not until two days later, the injury was severe enough to force Erakovic's withdrawal.